Page Optimization¶

 By default, the CSS Combine option only combines local CSS files.
 With this option turned on, external CSS files, and CSS that is found inline with the HTML will also be included in the combined file.
 Including all possible CSS in this manner, helps to maintain the priorities of CSS, which should minimize potential errors caused by CSS Combine.

-CSS HTTP/2 Push
+CSS HTTP/2 Push¶

 This setting has been deprecated as of v4.4.3.

-Load CSS Asynchronously
+Load CSS Asynchronously¶

 OFF

-This option defaults to OFF.
+.
 When it is OFF, web pages load the normal way, where the browser loads the CSS from the HTML header before continuing on to display the content in the HTML body.

-When you turn this option ON, CSS and HTML will be loaded at the same time.
+, CSS and HTML will be loaded at the same time.
 Pages can load more quickly by processing CSS and HTML asynchronously, but they may initially load without formatting.
 To avoid that problem, LiteSpeed automatically generates Critical CSS when Load CSS Asynchronously is enabled.

 Critical CSS is the collection of styles that are required in order to properly display above-the-fold content.
 These styles are inserted inline into the HTML code and are processed with the HTML, eliminating the problem of unformatted content.